leostera/caramel/ROADMAP.md

 ## 2020 Q4: [Milestone v0.1](https://github.com/AbstractMachinesLab/caramel/milestone/1)

-The initial goal, to type-check Erlang, let me to the thesis that a subset of a well-typed language like OCaml could be used to discover a well-typed subset of Erlang, and that subset could then be successfully type-checked.
+The initial goal, to type-check Erlang, led me to the thesis that a subset of a well-typed language like OCaml could be used to discover a well-typed subset of Erlang, and that subset could then be successfully type-checked.